 This article on ifixit about the older Anki Drive cars made me believe that it wasn’t too complicated to take the car apart.
 After all the Anki system got a repairability score of 8/10!

-The result of the replacement is promising: a first test showed that the pimped car is not only working again but has even increased capacity, since the new LiPo has 100mAh instead of the original 70mAh!
+The result of the replacement is promising: the pimped car is not only working again but has even increased capacity, since the new LiPo has 100mAh instead of the original 70mAh!

 Taking the car apart